Products

-21 CFR 820 and ISO 13485: Differences You Need To Know
+2 Key Differences Between 21 CFR 820 and ISO 13485:

-21 CFR 820 and ISO 13485: Differences You Need To Know
+4 Implementing 21 CFR 820 and ISO 13485: A Step-by-Step Guide

 Did you know?
-Industry reports consistently highlight that the majority of FDA Form 483s are linked to noncompliance with 21 CFR 820—particularly in areas like design control and CAPAWith the growth of the medical device industry and its rising complexity, the imperative for compliance has never been stronger.
+Industry reports consistently highlight that the majority of FDA Form 483s are linked to noncompliance with 21 CFR 820—particularly in areas like design control and CAPA .
+With the growth of the medical device industry and its rising complexity, the imperative for compliance has never been stronger.
 It is now not a choice, but a requirement, to have your quality management system (QMS) align with the regulatory requirements required.
 21 CFR 820 and ISO 13485 are among the most utilized industry standards, both having rigorous requirements that aim to protect product quality and patient safety.
 However, such variance between these standards creates confusion, inhibits compliance processes, and acts as a market entry barrier.

 Regardless of whether you operate in the United States, Europe, or internationally, possessing a clear grasp of such regulations—where their distinctions begin—will map your course of compliance in the future.
 That recent moves by the FDA intended to align 21 CFR 820 with ISO 13485 illustrate that the globe keeps evolving and regulatory alterations move at an increased pace than ever before.
 Here you will discover how to manage this new universe of changes, reduce inherent risk, and leverage the scalability of your QMS.